seheonm/PianoMusicGenerator/README.md

 - Jack Vanlyssel
 - Joseph Barela

+## Website
+Enjoy playing on the piano and generating music!

 ## Prerequisites
 - Haskell Stack
 - GHC (Glasgow Haskell Compiler) - Installed automatically by Stack if not already present.